Traditional Chinese Medicine

 carry the same potency.

-Please click the section on the top to learn more about herbal
+Please click the section on the top of the page to learn more about

 2. Acupuncture